-- 1) Method 1: - For the day you depart, add 3⁄4 of the standard meal allowance amount for that day. - For the day you return, add 3/4 of the standard meal allowance amount for the preceding day. - 2) Method 2: Prorate the standard meal allowance using any method that you consistently apply and that is in accordance with reasonable business practice.
+- 1) Method 1: - a) For the day you depart, add 3/4 of the standard meal allowance amount for that day. - b) For the day you return, add 3/4 of the standard meal allowance amount for the preceding day. - 2) Method 2: Prorate the standard meal allowance using any method that you consistently apply and that is in accordance with reasonable business practice.
 For example, an employer can treat 2 full days of per diem (that includes M&IE) paid for travel away from home from 9 a.m. of one day to 5 p.m. of the next day as being no more than the federal rate.
-This is true even though a federal employee would be limited to a re-imbursement of M&IE for only 11⁄2 days of the federal M&IE rate.
+This is true even though a federal employee would be limited to a reimbursement of M&IE for only 11/2 days of the federal M&IE rate.

 The standard mileage rate.
 This is a set rate per mile that you can use to compute your deductible car expenses.
-For 1999, the standard mileage rate is 321⁄2 cents a mile for all business miles driven before April 1.
-The rate is 31 cents for business miles driven after March 31.
+For 2001, the standard mileage rate is $34\frac{1}{2}$ cents a mile for all business miles.
 This rate is adjusted periodically.

 Fixed and variable rate (FAVR).
 This is an allowance your employer may use to reimburse your car expenses.
 Under this method, your employer pays an allowance that includes a combination of payments covering fixed and variable costs, such as a cents-per-mile rate to cover your variable operating costs (such as gas, oil, etc.) plus a flat amount to cover your fixed costs (such as depreciation (or lease payments), insurance, etc.).
-If your employer chooses to use this method, your employer will request the necessary records from you.
+If your employer will request the necessary records from you.